AUSSIE and Kiwi farmers are joining forces in a bid to liberalise global agricultural trade.

-The peak farmer representation bodies of New Zealand and Australia have united to call for a truly comprehensive and liberalising Trans Pacific Partnership agreement.
+Their peak farming bodies are calling for a comprehensive and liberalising Trans Pacific Partnership agreement.

 They say market liberalisation would help smaller agri-businesses from the two farming nations access growing global markets.

-Federated Farmers of New Zealand and the National Farmers Federation (of Australia) are both participating in the TPP negotiations, currently taking place in Auckland.
+Federated Farmers of New Zealand and the National Farmers' Federation are both participating in the TPP negotiations in Auckland.

-According to Federated Farmers of New Zealand president Bruce Wills, "liberalisation must result in the elimination of all agricultural and food product tariffs and reform non-tariff measures''.
+Federated Farmers of New Zealand president Bruce Wills said "liberalisation must result in the elimination of all agricultural and food product tariffs and reform non-tariff measures".